Trouble Finding PPE, Sanitizer, and Cleaning Supplies?

 Industry Connections

 Beyond local government and Chambers, industry-specific associations and vendors can be a resource for finding supplies.
 The New Jersey Landscape Contractors Association (NJLCA) has found itself in one of the major hot spots of the pandemic and all the challenges that entails.
 “We had a virtual roundtable with our members about what they have been doing and it is a mix.
-We have heard from a few having a hard time finding masks, but one of our vendors, Gamka Sales in Edison, NJ, is now selling them and I have been directing [our members] to him,” Gail E. Wolcott, NJLCA executive director, told Turf.
+We have heard from a few having a hard time finding masks, but one of our vendors, Gamka Sales in Edison, NJ, is now selling them and I have been directing to him,” Gail E. Wolcott, NJLCA executive director, told Turf.
 (Click here for more on safety practices NJLCA landscapers have been implementing.)

 PPE